GuessHuIAm/bleatcode/README.md

    - If you succeed, this problem will be marked as complete on your problem set.
 You don't get any congratulations for finishing your set.
 Maybe bragging rights?
    - You have the option to look at solutions (the only solution that is available currently is the solution for Problem 0);

-5. To exit, the prompt will guide you to an exit after you attempt one problem.
+5. To exit the client, the prompt will guide you to an exit after you attempt one problem.
 Your progress will be saved to your ID.
    - To exit abruptly, either `Ctrl Z,` `Ctrl X,` or `Ctrl C`.
 Unfortunately, your progress will not be saved to your ID when you exit.
    - If the client exits either naturally or abruptly (not due to a bug), the server will wait with a handshake for a new client.
+     - To exit the server, use either `Ctrl Z,` or `Ctrl C`.
+   - I kept track of the data in the program using semi-colon-separated files, and one tilde-separated file.